HIP: Hessian Interatomic Potentials without derivatives: Appendix

-\paragraph{Growing string method} The growing string method (GSM) locates transition states by incrementally constructing a discrete path of structures on the potential energy surface.
+The growing string method (GSM) locates transition states by incrementally constructing a discrete path of structures on the potential energy surface.
 Starting from the reactant and product endpoints, two path fragments are iteratively grown together.
 At each iteration, a new node on the string is added along the local tangent direction and relaxed orthogonally to the path according to the force

 where $\mathbf{F} = -\nabla E$ is the force and $\hat{\mathbf{t}}$ is the local tangent unit vector.
 Convergence is typically accelerated by approximate Hessians, constructed in delocalized internal coordinates and updated by quasi-Newton schemes, which enable eigenvector-guided optimization while avoiding full second-derivative evaluations \citep{zimmerman2015}.
-Once the two fragments merge, the full string is reparameterized to maintain uniform node distance, and the highest energy node serves as a transition state estimate, which can be further refined using Hessian-based eigenvector following \citep{peters2004}.
+Once the two fragments merge, the full string is reparameterized to maintain uniform node distance, and the highest-energy node serves as a transition state estimate, which can be further refined using Hessian-based eigenvectors \citep{peters2004}.